Fackin/Fackin/README.md

 ### Hi I'm Fackin! 👋

-- 💻、I'm a Web Frontend developer
+- 💻、I'm a Web Frontend Developer

 <!--
 **Fackin/Fackin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.